Associate Clinical Mental Health Counselor

-Nicole graduated from California State University, Long Beach, with a degree in Psychology.
-She is currently a student at Messiah University working on her master’s degree in Marriage, Couples, and Family Counseling.
-She will graduate in May of 2022 with her clinical mental health counseling degree.
+Nicole graduated from California State University, Long Beach, with a degree in Psychology and graduated from Messiah University with a master’s degree in Marriage, Couples, and Family Counseling.
+Nicole is licensed as an Associate Clinical Mental Health Counselor (ACMHC) in the state of Utah.

 Nicole’s work training has included working with children and adolescents at home and in educational environments.
 She has been aiding children and adolescents in gaining self-confidence, self-efficacy, problem-solving skills, and working through depression and anxiety for the past 20 years.
-She has also spent the last two years working with student-athletes at Utah Valley University as a mentor and advisor.
-While working with this population, she has helped students develop study skills, stress management, academic development, problem-solving techniques, social skills and providing education to improve overall mental health.
+Nicole’s work at CCPC’s Counseling and Wellness Center includes working with adolescents, couples, and families in the mental health field.
+She’s walked alongside individuals and couples through anxiety, depression, relationship distress, marriage difficulties, and premarital counseling.
 Her passions include marriage and family therapy, including divorce, remarriage, and stepfamilies, as well as working with adolescents and young adults suffering from anxiety, depression, gender, and self-identity issues.
 Also, she looks forward to working with all individuals to improve mental health.

-Nicole will also be pursuing her training in EMDR (Eye Movement Desensitization and Reprocessing) therapy to serve her clients and the community better.
+Nicole has specialized training in EMDR (Eye Movement Desensitization and Reprocessing) therapy, A.R.T.
+(Accelerated Resolution Therapy) as well as Gottman Method Couples Therapy, all to serve her clients and the community better.

 Areas of Focus